YaoAtTNTS/assignment2-frontend/README.md

 Refer to the [Node.js installation guide](https://www.guru99.com/download-install-node-js.html) for Windows.

+2. Git

+Refer to the [Git installation guide](https://github.com/git-guides/install-git) for Windows

 ## Run the Application Locally
 1. Open cmd, navigate to the directory where you want to download the source code.